martyn82/handbook/docs/_pages/tactics/usability/runtime/maintain-model-of-system.md

 top: tactics
 grandparent: tactics-usability
 parent: tactics-usability-runtime
+excerpt: It determines the expected system behavior so that appropriate feedback can be given to the user.
 ---

 It determines the expected system behavior so that appropriate feedback can be given to the user.
 The system model predicts items such as the time needed to